Ironman633/RockPaperScissors/README.md

-# 🎮 Smart Kids Game – Rock Paper Scissors
+# 🎮 Rock Paper Scissors
 A fun, colorful, kid-friendly **Rock–Paper–Scissors game** built using **Python**, **Kivy**, and **KivyMD**.
 It includes smooth transitions, live score tracking, and a beautiful UI designed especially for kids.